-The origins of the HULL & BEVERLEY HERITAGE COLLECTION website lie in the perceived need to keep the Heritage Open Days show on the road during this national crisis, when it appeared that many, or all, of the Open Properties would not, in fact, be open at the time of the Festival, which in 2020, is 11th to 20th September.
+The origins of the HULL & BEVERLEY HERITAGE STORE website lie in the perceived need to keep the Heritage Open Days show on the road during this national crisis, when it appeared that many, or all, of the Open Properties would not, in fact, be open at the time of the Festival, which in 2020, is 11th to 20th September.

 Equally, it was potentially going to be impossible to deliver the extensive HODS Talks Programme if people could not meet in confined spaces!

 The HBHC website therefore, sets out to serve several purposes:

 To be an online replica of the printed HODS Brochure.

 To provide a link for each property to the National HODS website.